Third Battle of Kharkov: First stage: 19 February – 6 March

 The Red Army's 3rd Tank Army began to engage German units south of Kharkov, performing a holding action while Manstein's offensive continued.
 By 24 February, the Wehrmacht had pulled the Großdeutschland Division off the line, leaving the 167th and 320th infantry divisions, a regiment from the Totenkopf division and elements from the Leibstandarte division to defend the Western edge of the bulge created by the Soviet offensive.
 Between 24 and 27 February, the 3rd Tank Army and 69th Army continued to attack this portion of the German line, but without much success.
 With supporting Soviet units stretched thin, the attack began to falter.
-On 25 February, Rokossovky's Central Front launched their offensive between the German Second and 2nd Panzer Armies, with encouraging results along the German flanks, but struggling to keep the same pace in the center of the attack.
+On 25 February, Rokossovsky's Central Front launched their offensive between the German Second and 2nd Panzer Armies, with encouraging results along the German flanks, but struggling to keep the same pace in the center of the attack.
 As the offensive progressed, the attack on the German right flank also began to stagnate in the face of increased resistance, while the attack on the left began to over-extend itself.

 In the face of German success against the Southwestern Front, including attempts by the Soviet 6th Army breaking out of the encirclement, Stavka ordered the Voronezh Front to relinquish control of the 3rd Tank Army to the Southwestern Front.
-To ease the transition, the 3rd Tank Army gave two rifle divisions to the 69th Army, and attacked south in a bid to destroy the SS Panzer Corps.
+To ease the transition, the 3rd Tank Army gave two rifle divisions to the 69th Army and attacked south in a bid to destroy the SS Panzer Corps.
 Low on fuel and ammunition after the march south, the 3rd Tank Army's offensive was postponed until 3 March.
-The 3rd Tank Army was harassed and severely damaged by continuous German aerial attacks with Junkers Ju 87 Stuka dive bombers.
-Launching its offensive on 3 March, the 3rd Tank Army's 15th Tank Corps struck into advancing units of the 3rd SS Panzer Division and immediately went on the defensive.
-Ultimately, the 3rd SS was able to pierce the 15th Tank Corps' lines and link up with other units of the same division advancing north, successfully encircling the Soviet tank corps.
+The 3rd Tank Army was harassed and severely damaged by continuous German aerial attacks by Junkers Ju 87 Stuka dive bombers.
+Launching its offensive on 3 March, the 3rd Tank Army's 15th Tank Corps struck at advancing units of the 3rd SS Panzer Division and immediately went on the defensive.
+Ultimately, the 3rd SS Panzer Division was able to pierce the 15th Tank Corps' lines and link up with other units of the same division advancing north, successfully encircling the Soviet tank corps.
 The 3rd Tank Army's 12th Tank Corps was also forced on the defensive immediately, after SS divisions Leibstandarte and Das Reich threatened to cut off the 3rd Tank Army's supply route.
 By 5 March, the attacking 3rd Tank Army had been badly mauled, with only a small number of men able to escape northwards, and was forced to erect a new defensive line.